Signature Component

 Footer Label

 User-friendly labels make your module more accessible.
-Keep Labels short and descriptive (a word or two) using title case.
+Keep labels short, concise, and descriptive using title case.
 For longer entries, use sentence case.

 Default State Options